Microsoft/azure-docs.pt-pt/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-workgroup-availability-group.md

 GO
 ```

-Em seguida, faça a seguinte consulta Transact-SQL (T-SQL) no segundo nó, como `AGNode2`:
+Em seguida, faça a seguinte consulta Transact-SQL (T-SQL) `AGNode2`no segundo nó, tais como:

 ```sql
 --create a login for the AGNode1